stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 **Components:** V, S, M *(A shaving of licorice root.)*<br>
 **Duration:** Sustained, up to 1 minute

 Choose a willing creature that you can see within range.
-Until the spell ends, the target's speed is doubled, it gains a +1d to Dexterity defence, and it gains an additional action on each of its turns.
+Until the spell ends, the target's speed is doubled, it gains +1d to Dexterity defence, and it gains an additional action on each of its turns.
 That action can be used only to take one of the following: [Crawl](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Crawl/), [Drop Prone](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Drop/), [Interact](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Interact/), [Point Out](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Point/), [Seek](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Seek/), [Speak](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Speak/), [Stand](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stand/), [Step](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Step/), [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/), [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/), [Take Cover](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Cover/).

 When the spell ends, the target can't move or take actions until after its next turn, as a wave of lethargy sweeps over it.